decentraland/old-documentation/_posts/builder/2020-03-16-smart-items.md

 - _Click area_: An invisible cube that can be clicked by players to trigger actions on any other smart items.
 This item can be enabled or disabled by any other smart item, when disabled it won't be clickable.
 You can also set the text that players see when pointing their cursor at it.

-- _Ambient sound_: A sound source that plays a series of pre-defined ambient sounds.
+- _Ambient sound_: A sound source that plays a series of predefined ambient sounds.
 It can be set to always play or to only do so when activated by other smart items.
 It can also be set to play once or loop.

 - _Arrow_: Show a hint arrow, pointing at something that the player should interact with.
 This item can be enabled or disabled by other smart items, when disabled the arrow is invisible.

-- _Message_: An 3d sign that starts minimized and can be expanded by players to be read.
+- _Message_: A 3d sign that starts minimized and can be expanded by players to be read.

 The _Tools_ smart item is a super versatile collection of tools that can act upon other items.
 Drag one of these into a scene, then call its actions from any other smart item.
 You only need one instance of this item, use it as many times as you want or even use it to call its own actions recursively.